 Understanding divergence and curl helps visualize fluid flow, electric fields, and more.
 High divergence indicates fluid being created or removed at a point, while high curl points to strong local rotation.
 By plotting these quantities across a region, one can identify vortices or sources that might not be obvious from the raw vector field.

-runs in your browser, the computation happens locally, and you can modify the expressions as needed.
+your browser, the computation happens locally, and you can modify the

 The ability to calculate divergence and curl directly fosters experimentation.
 Try fields that model swirling flows, like .
 The curl will indicate rotation around the -axis, while the divergence remains zero, corresponding to incompressible circular motion.
 Through such examples you will develop intuition for how the mathematics connects to physical behavior.